 Each Community Day, the community-owned club traditionally waives its admission charge and invites supporters to pay whatever they like to attend the match, with 10% of all gate receipts donated to the Bath City FC Foundation, the club’s charitable arm.

 Bath City FC was recently given a “Highly Commended” in the Civic Award category at the prestigious Bath Life Awards.
 This shows its commitment to improving Bath and delivering notable work with schools.

-We are delighted to support the Saltford Community Association in letting you know that the new Saltford Community Post Office is now open.
+We are delighted to support the Saltford Community Association in letting you know that the Saltford Community Post Office has extended its opening hours from the beginning of November.
 "Combining the Post Office with the Library means that Saltford can maintain and support two village amenities that would otherwise be lost, probably for ever.
 Remember to use it, or we may lose it."

 What can your local post office provide?

 Not all the 175 services the Post Office has to offer.
 While we can point you in the right direction with products like insurance and passport renewal, you will have to go to a main branch to get these services.
 We can provide the following: